 All deposits of the Kerr-Tar Regional Council of Governments are made in Board-designated official depositories and are secured as required by State law [G.S.
 159-31].
 The Council may designate, as an official depository, any bank or savings association whose principal office is located in North Carolina.
 Also, the Council may establish time deposit accounts such as NOW and SuperNOW accounts, money market accounts, and certificates of deposit.
 State law [G.S.
 159-30(c)] authorizes the Council to invest in obligations of the United States or obligations fully guaranteed both as to principal and interest by the United States, obligations of the State of North Carolina, bonds and notes of any North Carolina local government or public authority, obligations of certain non-guaranteed federal agencies, certain high quality issues of commercial paper and bankers' acceptances, and the North Carolina Capital Management Trust (NCCMT).
 The Council's investments are generally reported at fair value.
-The NCCMT Government Portfolio, a SEC-registered (2a-7) money market mutual fund, is measured at fair value.
-Because the NCCMT Government portfolio has a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.
+The NCCMT Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at amortized cost, which approximates fair value, and is the NCCMT's share price.
+Because the NCCMT Government Portfolio has a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.